Planning weight & calories

 Plan section allows you to enter your custom Daily Food Calorie Budget.

-If you have a Maximum membership, then make sure AutoPilot is off in Plan section.
+If you have a Premium membership, then make sure AutoPilot is off in Plan section.
 If you do not want exercise calories to be included in your Calorie Budget and calories Left calculations, then turn off Add Exercise to Calorie Budget in Settings section.

 When you use a customized Daily Food Calorie Budget, you will still see the value rise or fall as you update your Current Weight via Plan section.
 MyNetDiary calculates and applies the calories deficit or surplus to your customized calories goal in an effort to keep you on track to meet your weight goal.
 Your macronutrient (fat, carbs, protein) goals will also change along with the change in calories, keeping the existing percentage of calories coming from each macronutrient the same.